AlbertP3/FlashCards/README.md

 - SOD files_list: faciliate switching by specifying files available to SOD.
 Skipped if empty
 - mistakes_review_interval_days - recommend the mistakes file to be reviewed each N days
 - hiding_tips - remove *pattern* from the displayed text by following the *policy*
-- post_actions - action to be performed after pressing next_button on revision_summary.
+- post_actions - an action to be performed after pressing next_button on revision_summary.
 Example: create an *ephemeral* from mistakes
 - next_efc - on shortcut *next_efc* will load a recommended file by following the policy